fuzzylabs/matcha/docs/inside-matcha.md

 Once the user has finished with their provisioned environment, `destroy` enables them to tear down the resources.

 It works by calling the `destroy` Terraform command vai the `python-terraform` library, which interacts with the configured Terraform files in the `.matcha/` directory.

-The files are kept but the `matcha.state` is deleted.